flamsanct/flamsanct.github.io/dao/README.md

 ### [How to submit a proposal on Tally](https://docs.tally.xyz/user-guides/create-a-proposal)

 ### Proposal Requirements
 - Must have at least 5 ships worth of voting power.
 This can be a combination of ships staked directly and votes delegated by other pilots.
-This is code-bound rule.
+This is a code-bound rule.
 - Must conform to the proposal template guidelines.
 - Must be realistic, narrowly scoped, detailed, and reasonably budgeted based on fair market rates.
 - All contract upgrades must pass a Solidity Finance code audit.